 Servant has become one of the most engaging shows on Apple TV+, because of its engaging characters and its thrilling storyline.
 The M. Night Shyamalan horror-thriller series takes a page from classic horror films and turns it into a full Shyamalan show (but in a good way this time).
-Servant has been renewed for a fourth and final season, but we still have some time before it hits the screens so we decided to make a list of the 7 best shows like Servant you can watch while waiting for the fourth season of the series.
+Servant recently concluded its fourth and final season on Apple TV+ and the fans of the series are already missing the thrilling series.
+So we decided to make a list of the 7 best shows like Servant you can watch next.
 The shows on this list are not ranked.

 The Haunting of Hill House (Netflix)

 Synopsis: The Haunting of Hill House is a modern reimagining of Shirley Jackson’s legendary novel of the same name, about five siblings who grew up in the most famous hauntedhouse in America.
 Now adults, they’re reunited by the suicide of their youngest sister, which forces them to finally confront the ghosts of their own pasts… some which lurk in their minds… and some which may really be lurking in the shadows of the iconic Hill House.

 The Third Day (HBO Max)

 Synopsis: Told over six episodes and in two distinct halves, this thriller is set on Osea, a mysterious island off the British coast.
 “Summer” centers on Sam (Jude Law), a man drawn to Osea whose residents are set on preserving their traditions at any cost.
 “Winter” follows Helen (Naomie Harris), a strong-willed outsider whose arrival precipitates a battle to decide its fate.